 You’ve seen it in the movies — a cat happily lapping up a bowl of milk, their cute little whiskers full of it.

-The Dodo decided to investigate this a bit further, and it turns out milk actually isn’t what you should be giving your cats.
+We decided to investigate this a bit further, and it turns out milk actually isn’t what you should be giving your cats.

 Why?
 Because cats are actually lactose intolerant!
 Who knew!?

 “The only mammals that drink milk as adults are humans, and that is milk from other species,” Dr. John Sangiorgio, a veterinarian from CompleteCare Veterinary Center in New York City, told The Dodo.

 According to Dr. Sangiorgio, when mammals are babies, they have an enzyme in their stomach that turns milk into an almost solid mush — and then they digest it as a solid.

 “This gets their GI tract ready to digest solid foods,” Dr. Sangiorgio said.

 But soon after birth, this enzyme stops being produced and most mammals then become lactose intolerant.